UKHSA-Internal/data-dashboard-api/README.md

 See the [Django documentation | SECRET_KEY](https://docs.djangoproject.com/en/4.2/ref/settings/#secret-key) for more information.

+4. Set up for running the non-public version locally.

+If you want to run the non-public version (i.e. pass a valid JWT into requests), you'll have to link to a deployed cognito instance by adding env variables as per the [guidance below](#remote-infrastructure)
+Once again, you should include these in the `.env` file at the root level of your project structure.

-4. Set up the virtual environment and install the project dependencies via:
+5. Set up the virtual environment and install the project dependencies via:
 ```bash
 uhd venv create
 ```